xebiarohan/Java-Concepts/README.md

             Prototype provide a mechanism to create a new object by copying from current object and then we can modify new object as per the requirement.

+        - Abstract factory
+            An abstract factory pattern is also called the Factory of Factories or Kit.
+In other words, this pattern has a super-factory that creates other factories This design pattern comes under the creational pattern.

 ### 8 Generics

         “Java Generics are a language feature that allows for definition and use of generic